 Me: mortgage, car insurance, gas for my car, groceries, toiletries, household essentials (cleaning supplies, laundry detergent, etc.), home decor, house cleaner, my credit cards

-Brad: car payment, gas for his car, gas, electric, water & sewer, Internet, streaming services, trash removal, mobile phones, electronics & technology, tools, lawn maintenance service, home maintenance & improvements, car maintenance (he works on our cars), his credit cards
+Brad: gas for his car, gas, electric, water & sewer, Internet, streaming services, trash removal, mobile phones, electronics & technology, tools, lawn maintenance service, home maintenance & improvements, car maintenance (he works on our cars), his credit cards

 Sometimes Brad will run to the store, and he’ll obviously pay for it.
 And sometimes he’ll put gas in my car.